autowarefoundation/autoware-documentation/docs/contributing/index.md

 If you believe that someone in the community has violated the code of conduct, please make a report by emailing conduct@autoware.org.

-## What Should I Know Before I Get Started
+## What Should I Know Before I Get Started?

 ### Autoware concepts